eshun/Luckysheet/docs/guide/config.md

 ## Basic Structure

-When initializing the workbook, you can set an object configuration string ʻoptions` to customize the configuration of Luckysheet.
+When initializing the workbook, you can set an object configuration string ʻoptions` to customize the configuration of sheet.

 The following is a simple configuration example: